shay5555/rock-paper-scissors/README.md

 # rock-paper-scissors
-A simple rock paper scissors game against the computer using developer tools console(for now).
+A simple rock paper scissors game against the computer with a simple ui.